How to Make Vegan Pop-Tarts

 Expert Tips

-Precise Measurements – Bakers often prefer using metric measurements (weight) for utmost accuracy.
-If using volume measurements (cups), gently mound the ingredients within the cup, then use a knife to level off the excess.
-This method is especially recommended for flour, cinnamon, and confectioners’ sugar.
+- Precise Measurements – If possible, use a kitchen scale for accuracy.
+If you do not have a kitchen scale, gently mound the ingredients within the cup, then use a knife to level off the excess.
+This is known as the scoop and level method.

-Use Flour Sparingly – Too much flour results in a tougher pastry.
-To avoid this, always use flour sparingly.
+- When Dusting, Flour Sparingly – Too much flour creates tougher pastry.
+To avoid this, always use flour sparingly when dusting a surface.

-Make-Ahead and Refrigerate Instructions: Store in an airtight container for three days on the counter or in the refrigerator for six days.
-When you are ready, reheat in the oven for 5 minutes.
+- Make-Ahead and Refrigerate Instructions: Store in an airtight container on the counter for three days or in the refrigerator for six days.
+When ready, reheat in the oven for five minutes.

 Vegan Pop-Tarts